vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 Trading or staking rewards to be received for that epoch will not be available to be used by a recurring transfer.
 Recurring transfers to reward accounts will happen before rewards are paid out.

-//TODO: did we change this?
-Recurring transfers (including to reward accounts) are processed in order by transaction ID.
-This means that for funds from recurring transfer A to have been transferred and be available to be used by recurring transfer B in the same epoch, transaction A would need to have a lower transaction ID.
+Recurring transfers (including to reward accounts) are processed in order they were created.
-It is not currently sufficient for A to have been created before B.
+This means that in order for recurring transfer B to make use of funds that would received from recurring trasnfer A, A must have been created before B.

 It's possible to cancel a recurring transfer.
 It's not possible to amend a transfer, a party will need to cancel the transfer and submit a new one in this case.